ndf-zz/leuro-m20-bbb/README.md

 ![Display Arrangement](images/display_mapping.svg "Display Mapping")

-Leurocom displays (viewed from the front-side) are arranged in rows of LED panels labeled "LED - M20CC" (12x12 pixels in this case), daisy-chained right to left.
+The Leurocom M20 (viewed from the front-side) is arranged in rows of LED panels labeled "LED - M20CC" (12x12 pixels in this case), daisy-chained right to left.
 Each LED panel has two shift registers "a" and "b", arranged in 6 rows of 3 columns, each 4 bits wide.